antohi/NetPulse/README.md

 ---

 ## 🚀 Overview
 NetPulse is a lightweight, Python-based **network monitoring tool** that detects new devices, MAC spoofing attempts, and anomalies on a local subnet.
-It assigns a **dynamic trust score** to each device using configurable JSON policies, helping analysts quickly identify potentially suspicious behavior.
+It assigns a **dynamic trust score** to each device using UI configurable JSON policies, helping analysts quickly identify potentially suspicious behavior.

 Think of it as a **mini SIEM for your LAN**, it collects logs, applies scoring logic, highlights anomalies, and stores scan history for audit and review.